General Fiction posted May 21, 2024 Chapters: ...6 7 -8- 9...

 came to me and told me it was Gunthar.

-I quickly got dressed at met him at the door.
+I quickly got dressed and met him at the door.
 He had a dozen long-stemmed roses

 in his hands and a contrite look on his face.
 He softly pleaded, "I am sorry and it

 will never happen again.
 Please come back."
-If I didn't look into his eyes I would think
+If I hadn't look into his eyes and seen they were dead, I would have thought he was sincere.

 He threw the flowers in my face and screamed, "You'll pay for this.
 You'll see."